★★★ out of ★★★★★

-The Deep Ones was playing at the H.P.
-Lovecraft Film Festival and was a natural selection for this event.
+The Deep Ones will be playing at the streaming Another Hole in the Head Film Festival which starts December 11, and will allow for viewing until December 27!
 It is not rated, but it would garner a Hard R largely for the sexual situations.
 It will likely be on the film circuit for a while longer and does not yet have a streaming distribution, but when it does we will note it here.

 Here is the RED BAND Trailer.
 NSFW